aveldanov/TheGameApp/README.md

 -    `random.org` API to generate random numbers
 -    Use of graphic tools to build visuals - Canva and Appicon
 -    Delegate Pattern to transfer data between classes
--    Depenency Injectction to streamline UI testing
+-    Depenency Injectction to streamline Unit testing
--    External library to animate the label textflow
+-    External library(POD) to animate the label textflow
--    Combined `tableView` views
+-    Combined `tableView` and `UIView`
 -    MVVM model(hybrid)
 -    Separated business logic from views
 -    Data Persistance - UserDefaults